 Welcome to my blog where I share whatever is on my "Lane" brain.
 I've been an editor, columnist, freelance writer, teacher, and lecturer.
 I've written everything from greeting cards to web content to feature stories and advertisements.

-***My fifth novel, OUR LADY OF THE ROSES, a romantic comedy set in Rome and featuring Janetta from my first book, ST. ANNE'S DAY, will be published this fall.***
+***My fifth novel, OUR LADY OF THE ROSES, a romantic comedy set in Rome and featuring Janetta from my first book, ST. ANNE'S DAY, is now available!